noctuid/tdrop/README.md

 For floating window managers, tdrop should also generally "just work", but you will need to add the '-a' option.
 Many floating window managers will either center or resize a window when mapping then unmapping it.
 Tdrop provides for a `--post-commmand` to deal with this. '-a' will automatically determine the proper post command to use for your window manager if one exists.
 The '-a' option will also set things up so that window geometry/position will be properly restored on an `auto_show`.

 That said, these are the floating window managers that currently have '-a' settings:
+- xfwm4
+- metacity
 - openbox
 - pekwm
 - fluxbox
 - blackbox
+- fvwm
+- sawfish
+- goomwwm

-It is a simple matter to add new ones to this list.
+Usually, it is a simple matter to add new ones to this list.
 If your dropdown moves out of place when being shown, make an issue, and I will add settings for it.

 #### Tiling with Floating Support
 These window managers currently will work with '-a'.
 I will add a lot more.